matthewsides/Mathematics/README.md

 The probability of having a seven and knowing for sure that a two will be rolled equates to 11/36, not changing from the usual probability as all the possible outcomes are still avaliable including the recently rolled seven, thus the probability in this instance has not changed (Similiar to the above question and  a trick question, expecting one to think that the probability would have changed from what it ussually would be in that instance using two die).

+### [7] Vectors

+A vector is a quantity with two independent properties; magnitude and direction.For instance a displacement from a fixed point A to a fixed point B is a vector because its magnitude is the distance between A and B and the direction is the direction in which it is necessary to move in a straight line to get from A to B.

+#### Determine shape parameters using appropriate vector methods.